 Edwards studied classical piano starting at age four and was a piano performance major in college.
 Yet despite such an academic background, she has a free-spirited creativity and deep sense of musicality that keeps her work joyfully accessible.
-Her voice rings with silken purity, made all the more memorable with its subtle touch of grit.
+Her voice rings with silken purity, made all the more memorable for its subtle touch of grit.

 "Lovers And Loners is a flawless set of songs, one that ought to establish Edwards as a rising star on the horizon… specifically in the singer/songwriter sphere."